Healthdirect Free Australian health advice you can count on.

 How is cirrhosis treated?

+Treatment depends on the cause and stage of your cirrhosis.
 Cirrhosis has no cure.
-However, it is possible to manage the symptoms and any complications, and slow its progression.
+However, it is possible to manage the symptoms and any complications, and slow its rate of progression.

 Your doctor may recommend that you:

-Very advanced cirrhosis causes the liver to fail.
+Very advanced cirrhosis can cause the liver to fail.
 In this case, a liver transplant is the only treatment option.

-Make sure you avoid infections by washing your hands regularly and getting up to date on your vaccinations.
-Talk to your doctor or pharmacist before you use over-the-counter medications.
+Reduce your chance of catching infections by washing your hands properly and ensuring your vaccinations are up to date.
+Talk to your doctor or pharmacist before you use over-the-counter medications, and tell them you have liver disease.

 Can cirrhosis be prevented?